netzpirat/haml-coffee/README.md

 ## CoffeeScript support

-Haml and CoffeeScript are a winning team, both use indention for block and are a perfect match for this reason.
+Haml and CoffeeScript are a winning team, both use indention for blocks and are a perfect match for this reason.
 You can use CoffeeScript instead of Ruby in your Haml tags and the attributes.

-**It's not recommended to put too much logic into the template, but simple switches and loops are fine.**
+**It's not recommended to put too much logic into the template, but simple conditions and loops are fine.**

 ### Attributes